strawlab/pyopy/README.md

 Installation
 ------------

-Pyopy is only tested on linux.
+Pyopy is tested on linux and mac.
 It requires python 2.7, octave and/or matlab and the following python dependencies:

  - numpy
  - scipy